90zlaya/php-library/readme.md

 PHP Library has it's own coding standard which deviates from PSR-2 standard with no much exceptions.
 To contribute to development of this project, you must follow this standard.
 PHP CodeSniffer does this job for you in development versions of PHP Library.

 ```
-third-party/vendor/bin/phpcs autoload.php --standard='phplibrary_ruleset.xml'
+third-party/bin/phpcs data.php --standard='ruleset.xml'
 ```

-If you want to find out more about specific rules, open "phplibrary_ruleset.xml" file which is located in root directory.
+If you want to find out more about specific rules, open "ruleset.xml" file which is located in root directory.

 Migration
 ----------------